greg-mohler/pdfmake/SECURITY.md

 # Security Policy

+Thank you for helping <APP_NAME> stay secure.
+If you've identified a security vulnerability, please use the following form to submit your finding.
+We aim to reply within <X> days of receiving your finding.
+If a finding is accepted, we aim to publish a patch within <X> days.
+If it is declined, we will reply to let you know.

-## (Required) Reporting Guidelines
+## Reporting Guidelines (Required)

 Email <security_team@company.com> with the following information:
-1. Vulnerability description
-2.

-## (Required) Reporting Guidelines

-i.
-Name / Affiliation:
+1. Name / affiliation
-ii.
-Vulnerability description:
+2. Vulnerability description
-iii.
-Steps to reproduce any exploit if the issue is complex. iv.
-Whether this vulnerability public or known to third parties.
-If it is, please provide details.
+3. Steps to reproduce the issue
+4. Current public / third-party knowledge of this vulnerability

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+At this time, only the following versions of <APP_NAME> are supported:

 | Version | Supported          |
 | ------- | ------------------ |